Getting a Post Office Box in Another City

 Step 3 – Gather Proper Identification

 You must have two acceptable forms of ID with you in order to get a PO Box.
-One form of ID must contain a photograph.
+One form of ID must contain a recent photograph.

 Acceptable Photo IDs: